“Search is still our biggest moonshot, but that moon keeps on moving.”

 Google Announces Bard and More

 Alphabet and Google CEO Sundar Pichai’s post focused on Bard, Google’s new interactive chatbot.
-It appears to work much like ChatGPT, except it draws information from the real time web and so promises to be more factually accurate and up-to-date.
-This version is currently available to Google’s “trusted testers” group.
+It appeared to work much like ChatGPT, except it draws information from the real-time web and so promises to be more factually accurate and up-to-date.

-Alarming to some SEOs was the fact that in the examples that have been shared Bard does not appear to provide any links or references to the web sources it may be drawing from.
-However, some have reported seeing a link in some examples designated “Check it,” which may reveal sources.
+Alarming to some SEOs was the fact that, in the examples that had been shared at the time, Bard did not appear to provide any links or references to the web sources it may have been drawing from.
+However, some had reported seeing a link in some examples designated “Check it,” which may reveal sources.

 Google and Bing AI Announcements POV